Media & History

 station in America, began broadcasting in Pittsburgh in 1920, AM

-two nearly were synonymous.
-If someone was listening to radio,
+owned radio.
+The two nearly were synonymous.
+If someone was

-on AM.
-"Before FM, AM was all there was," said Cat Michaels,
+"Before FM, AM was all there was," said Cat Michaels, operations

 AM ruled the airwaves for about 55 years, but with the advent of

-from FM, AM listeners began making the switch.
-FM, or frequency
+better sound from FM, AM listeners began making the switch.
+FM,

-a boost from regulators at the Federal Communications Commission
+or frequency modulation, got a boost from regulators at the

-1970s when it said only FM could use essentially stereo sound,
+said only FM could use essentially stereo sound, which matches

 more closely with the human ear.
 The sound was not only fuller,

-ionosphere, which is lower during the day.
-Because of this, at
+lower during the day.
+Because of this, at night AM is more

 powerful and has a farther range.